Why You Keep Losing Motivation (And How to Fix It)

 The Power of Realistic Goal-Setting

 Overcommitment - the undoing of fitness goals.
-You decide you're going to work out six days a week, follow a healthy diet, drink two litres of water daily, and get eight hours of sleep.
+You decide you're going to work out six days a week, completely change how you eat, and never miss your morning routine.
 Impressive - but also probably unsustainable.

 Here's a better approach: start smaller than you think you need to.
 Want to build a workout habit?
 Begin with two days a week, not six.
 Want to improve your diet?
 Start with one change, don't overhaul everything at once.